DbSchema Layouts

 • Ordinality represents the minimum number of times an entry from a table can relate to entries from another table.

-1. One to zero or many
+1. Zero or One to Zero or Many

-2. One to one or many
+2. One and only One to Zero or Many

 One to one or many foreign key

-3. One to one
+3. Zero or One to Zero or One

 One to zero or one foreign key

-4. One to zero or one
+4. One and only One to Zero or One

 One to zero or one foreign key